zkbt/the-earlier-version-of-the-friendly-stars/README.md

 ## Installation
-You should be able to install this either by cloning the repository and running `python setup.py install` from its main directory, or directly by running `pip install git+https://github.com/zkbt/the-friendly-stars.git`.
+You should be able to install this simply by running `pip install git+https://github.com/zkbt/the-friendly-stars.git`.

 If you want to be able to modify the code yourself, please also feel free to fork/clone this repository onto your own computer and install directly from that editable package.
 For example, this might look like:
 ```